bchanowski/getfood-react-typescript/README.md

 You can check the site on cloudfare hosting here: https://getfood-react-typescript.pages.dev/

-This project is a React Typescript application that show a proposide website for a company that mainly deals with catering services.
+This project is a React Typescript application that show a proposed website for a company that mainly deals with catering services.
 Application was made to fit both pc and mobile devices.

 Used technologies: